When The Sun Goes Down…

 Louth Market is normally open 3 days a week (Wednesday, Friday & Saturday) but for an up to date timetable click on the picture to go to the East Lindsey DC website

-Louth is a market town that has a large selection of independent shops that are always worth a visit.
-I normally shop there once a month and am really looking forward to visiting again very soon.
+Louth is a market town that has a large selection of independent shops that are really worth a visit.
+I normally shop there once a month and am looking forward to visiting again very soon.
 It’s a treat not to be missed.

 The Virtual Louth Pie Day is on Wednesday 15 April 2020

-If you manage to scrabble some ingredients together to make a pie don’t forget to take a picture and post it to Justine and Kiat who will be waiting to see your entries on the Facebook and Twitter pages.
+If you manage to scrabble some ingredients together to make a pie don’t forget to take a picture and post it to Justine and Kiat.
+They will be waiting to see your entries on the Facebook and Twitter pages.
 You’ll need to use the hashtag #VirtualLouthPieDay with your entries too of course.
-Good luck!
+Good luck! …..
+Update – At the time of revision the Louth Pie Day organisers are looking for new volunteer staff.

 RAF Battle Of Britain Memorial Flight